Use the quick links below to jump to a particular section of our sights and activities coverage for Hanoi.

 One of the most popular and important places of worship in Hanoi, Phu Tay Ho trumps even Tran Quoc Pagoda for its enviable lakeside position.
 Stories about the Mother Goddesses — to whom the temple is dedicated — and the golden buffalo calf enhance its appeal as a destination for ...
 Read more about Tay Ho Temple .

+Bach Ma Temple has many virtues to recommend it as the place to get your temple creds if you don't have them yet.
 First, it's very conveniently located, on the corner of Hang Buom and Hang Giay, in the heart of the Old Quarter.
 Chances are you'll find yourself passing by anyway as you go for a stroll, so you might as well stop in for a peek.
-Second, it's a beautiful, well-maintained temple that serves as a good example of what small temples in Vietnam are all about.
-And finally, it's still very actively ...
+Second, it's a beautiful, well-maintained ...
 Read more about Bach Ma Temple .

 Thang Long Royal Citadel in Hanoi was opened to the public quite recently, but once you’ve been you’ll wonder why it was kept under wraps for so long.
 With attractive, shady gardens, imposing buildings, underground bunkers and numerous historic artifacts, it’s got something for everyone.
 And it’s ...
 Read more about Thang Long Royal Citadel .